By: Sarah Stone

 Who will you work with?

-There may be some busier seasons than others on your volunteering abroad project; for example, organizations that work with sea turtles often are much more active in the summer and early fall, which is nesting and hatching season.
+There may be some busier seasons than others on your volunteer abroad project; for example, organizations that work with sea turtles often are much more active in the summer and early fall, which is nesting and hatching season.
 Depending on when you go, there may be many volunteers on the project, or you may be the only one.

 Some organizations attract certain age groups, nationalities, or people with specific education or career backgrounds.
 Check with your group to see who usually works with them—and even whether you can get in touch with your fellow volunteers beforehand.